EricSpencer00/EricSpencer00/README.md

 ### Hi there 👋

-I'm Eric, a CS major at LUC.
+I'm Eric, a CS major at Loyola University Chicago

 - 🔭 I’m currently enjoying break and learning new Hosting technology
 - 🤔 I’m looking for help with anything you find interesting on my GitHub